ubclaunchpad/LP-website/handbook/README.md

 as well.

 Check out [Repository Management](./repositories.md) for guidelines on how to manage your GitHub repository and enforce coding standards.

+### General Tools

+See the [Tools page in Resources](../../resources/tools.md) for general tools to help you build awesome stuff!

 ### Deployment